yusto/hw1/README.md

 http://guides.rubyonrails.org/migrations.html

+**How To Get Started and Submit:**

+First fork this repository to your github by clicking fork in the top right.
+Next in your terminal type (and make sure you aren't inside a rails app):

+  $ git clone github.com/YOURGITHUBHANDLE/hw1

+This should copy the repository into your local directory.
+You should do all your work in this directory.
+When you are done just run:

+  $ git commit -am "Done"

+Then push it to your remote reposity with:

+  $ git push origin HEAD

+After that fill out the google doc at  https://docs.google.com/forms/d/1qJu2LdfrZnM1C8F626PJRkgFAKCylcR2rcfg87hf-Lc/viewform?usp=send_form so we know where to look for your work.
+This is due Sunday 10/5 11:59 PM

 **What To Do:**

 Let's say one day we had a genius idea of making a website that would be a database of users that people can use for data mining, cloud, big data or whatever buzzword is in nowadays.
 We would first make a user index page.
 That is, a page that lists all the users.